-The MBTA and the Program Management/Construction Management (PM/CM) team received second year funding to continue the development of environmental permitting and preliminary design, with a focus on reducing environmental impacts.
-Early action projects are also under construction, including grade crossing upgrades and bridge replacements to support current freight operations and prepare for future commuter rail service.
+The MBTA and the Program Management/Construction Management (PM/CM) team received second year funding in September 2015 to continue the development of environmental permitting and preliminary design, with a focus on reducing environmental impacts.
+Early action projects are also nearing completion, including grade crossing upgrades and bridge replacements to support current freight operations and prepare for future commuter rail service.

 For more information, check out answers to frequently asked questions (FAQs) about the project.

 The South Coast Rail project will create essential connections to Metropolitan Boston and within the region, transforming the South Coast.
 Some project benefits include: